 “Critical process unit” means a process unit or group of components that must remain in service because of its importance to the overall process that requires it to continue to operate, and has no equivalent equipment to replace it or cannot be bypassed, and it is technically infeasible to repair leaks from that process unit without shutting it down and opening the process unit to the atmosphere.

-“Crude oil” means any of the naturally occurring liquids and semi-solids found in rock formations composed of complex mixtures of hydrocarbons ranging from one to hundreds of carbon atoms in straight and branched chain rings.
+“Crude oil” means a mixture of hydrocarbons that exists in liquid or semi-solid phase in natural underground reservoirs and remains liquid or semi-solid at atmospheric pressure after passing through surface separating facilities.

 “Crude oil and produced water separation and storage” means all activities associated with separating, storing or holding of emulsion, crude oil, condensate, or produced water at facilities to which this subarticle applies.

+“Direct measurement” means a flow rate measurement performed using one of the following methods:

+High-volume sampling performed in accordance with Appendix G; or,

+Measurement with a calibrated flow measuring instrument that meets the requirements in US EPA Method 2D (40 CFR Part 60, Appendix A-1, January 14, 2019, which is incorporated herein by reference) and is calibrated on an annual basis according to the requirements in US EPA Method 2D (40 CFR Part 60, Appendix A-1, January 14, 2019).

 “Emissions” means the discharge of natural gas into the atmosphere.

 “Emulsion” means any mixture of crude oil, condensate, or produced water with varying quantities of natural gas entrained in the liquids.